dpiras/GMM-MI/README.md

 More example notebooks, including all results from the paper, are available in [`notebooks`](https://github.com/dpiras/MI_estimation/blob/main/notebooks).

 ## Hyperparameter description
+Here we discuss the most important hyperparameters that are used in GMM-MI.

     n_folds : int, default=2
         Number of folds in the cross-validation (CV) performed to find the best initialization